 - The equation of the chord AB.

-- Equal chords of a circle subtend equal angles at the center.
+- Equal chords of a circle subtend equal angles at the centre.

-- The angle subtended by an arc at the center id double the angle subtended by the same arc at the circumference of the circle.
+- The angle subtended by an arc at the centre id double the angle subtended by the same arc at the circumference of the circle.

-- Angle between the tangent and the radius is 90°.
+- The angle between the tangent and the radius is 90°.

 - Angles in the same segment are equal.